markuskimius/getopt-tcl/README.md

 - `-`: An optionless argument.
 The value of the argument is stored in `optarg`.
 - `?`: An invalid option.
 An error message has been printed to `stderr` and the option that caused the error is stored in `optopt`.
 - All other values: A valid option.
+This value is also stored in `optopt`.
+If the option takes an argument, the value is stored in `optarg`.

 The following variable names are reserved:
 - `optind`: The index of the next `argv`.